RVgo4it/mmsgate/README.md

 ```
 su -  $USER
 ```
 Need a location for the software.
+Create it and switch to it.
 ```
 mkdir ~/linphone-android-app
 cd ~/linphone-android-app